Some answers to common questions about registering domains through Squarespace.

 What happens if my site expires?

-If your site expires while your Squarespace Domain is still active, your site will convert to a parking page.
-You can continue to manage your domain from your parking page, convert it back to a paid site, or move your domain to another site on your account.
+If your site expires while your Squarespace Domain is still active, you can continue managing your domain from the expired site.
+Alternatively, you can reactivate the site or move your domain to another site on your account.

 If you're cancelling your site, review your domain options before cancelling service.